Sony FX30

 The Sony FX30 (ILME-FX30) is Sony's first semi-professional APS-C mirrorless interchangeable-lens cinema camera in their Cinema Line.
-It was announced on September 28, 2022 and released in the following month.
+It was announced on September 28, 2022, and released in the following month.
 The FX30 is based on the full-frame FX3 released in the previous year.
 The starting price of $1800 (USD) makes it the most affordable model in Sony's Cinema Line, and it offers a step-up in video potential for the APS-C lineup.
-The camera has been acclaimed for its performance.